mattnotmax/event_carver/README.md

 It will create and output directory with a summary CSV and carved event data.

-Ths program is provided as-is and with no warranty.
-At this stage it has not undergone significant testing.
-Please use at your own risk.
+Ths program is provided as-is and with no warranty under MIT license.
+At this stage it has not undergone significant testing against wider datasets.

+**Please use at your own risk.**